 - Once risen, repeat the same folding process again, being careful not to knock out too much of the air bubbles & rise for another hour

 - Repeat the same fold & rise process for a third & final time

 - Once risen, empty the dough out into a 9″x13″ rectangular tin lined with baking parchment

 - Use your fingers to gently stretch the dough out to fill the baking tin being careful not to burst all of the air pockets inside

-- Next, drop the grapes into the dimples of the dough before drizzling over some of the excess oil left in the container & sprinkle over the sea salt
+- Next, drop the grapes into the the dough, creating grape filled dimples in the bread before drizzling over some of the excess oil left in the container & sprinkle over the sea salt

 - Bake the focaccia in the oven at 220C for 20-25 minutes until golden brown